-I took the cruise to St. Petersburg the evening that I arrived into Helsinki.
-I just spent 12 hours sitting uncomfortably in coach from Los Angeles.
-After checking into my AirBnB, I slept til 3pm and only had time to get ready and head towards Helsinki Port.
-Needless to say, I did zero exploring that day. *You can read more about my trip to St. Petersburg here:
+I took the cruise to St. Petersburg the day I arrived into Helsinki.
+I didn’t explore Helsinki during my arrival.
+I was exhausted from the lack of sleep sitting in coach for 12 hours.
+I immediately checked into my airBnB and slept until 3pm.
+I woke up, got ready, and headed towards the Helsinki Port.
+You can read more about my trip to St. Petersburg here:

 The journey back to Helsinki was a lot smoother than entering into St. Petersburg, Russia.
 The passport control was quick.
-I was on my way after flashing my passport and getting it stamped.
+I just flashed my passport, got it stamped and I was on my way.

 Where to Stay:

 I decided to book a room at the Hostel Diana Park in the city center for €32.
 It was still early morning when I arrived back into Helsinki so I decided to take the 20 minute walk to the hostel instead of paying for the bus.
 It was a simple walk thanks to my GPS.
 I arrived ahead of my check in time but dropped off my bags and decided to explore a bit.
 There wasn’t anything special about Diana Park Hostel.
 I was in a coed room with 4 others.
 There were 2 showers on the floor and a tiny restroom.
 The hostel also included 2 computers in the common room, free coffee and tea in the kitchen, and a few Helsinki Guide Books.

 What to Do: